DanielLitvak97/WorldOfGames/README.md

 I created 2 Dockerfiles:

-1. Dockerfile_db - this file creates an image of "mysql" and also starts a script of "create_db_and_table.sql".
+1. Dockerfile_db - this file creates an image of "mysql" and also runs a script of "create_db_and_table.sql".
-This script create a DB and a table.
+This script creates a DB and a table.

 2. Dockerfile_app - this file creates an image of "python" and runs a script named "MainScores.py".
 As described above, this script create a web application using flask, and also queries the DB for the current score to display (using HTML) in the web.